 The export of organic products from the European Union to non-EU countries is subject to the destination country’s specific requirements, the details of which can be obtained from the competent authorities of the relevant country.

 Information for third country control bodies

-Organisations that assess and inspect organic producers or distributors from non-EU countries can apply to be recognised as control bodies by the European Union.
+Organisations that assess and inspect organic producers or distributors from non-EU countries can apply to be recognised as control bodies by the EU.
 This allows them to certify that products intended for import into the EU are produced organically.